Welcome to today's edition of the Rush 24-7 podcast.

 Great to have you with us.

-It's the uh excellence in broadcasting network, and ill rush ball, firmly ensconced as America's anchor man behind the golden EIB microphone here.
+It's the Excellence in Broadcasting Network and Il Rushball, firmly ensconced as America's anchorman behind the golden EIB microphone here.

-I heard that the president was talking about uh uh if he read between the lines, okay.
+I heard that the president was talking about, if you read between the lines, okay, look, we've tried it your way for 60 years.

-Well, yesterday at the White House press briefing, a uh a reporter, John Roberts of CBS.
+Well, yesterday at the White House press briefing, a reporter, John Roberts of CBS.

-Oh, speaking of that, have you heard it?
+Oh, speaking of that, have you heard that Dan Rather broke down in tears again?

-This time he was at Fordham University making a speech to journalism students, and he he decried, he lamented, he whined about the climate of fear uh that exists in newsrooms today.
+This time he was at Fordham University making his speech to journalism students, and he decried, he lamented, he whined about the climate of fear that exists in newsrooms today.

 The climate of fear that exists in newsrooms today.

-Anyway, it was John Roberts at the White House press briefing yesterday talking and asking questions, Scott McClellan.
+Anyway, it was John Roberts at the White House press briefing yesterday talking and asking questions to Scott McClellan.

-And Robert said, was the president disappointed that President Clinton made those comments at this particular time, particularly given the fact that President Clinton seemed to be looking ahead to the 2008 elections.
+And Roberts said, was the president disappointed that President Clinton made those comments at this particular time, particularly given the fact that President Clinton seemed to be looking ahead to the 2008 elections?

 I think it's important to look at the policies, and we're glad to talk about the policies.